kenichi/terraformer-ruby/README.md

 terraformer-ruby
 ================

-[terraformer-ruby](https://github.com/kenichi/terraformer-ruby) is a mostly faithful port of [terraformer](https://github.com/Esri/Terraformer).
+[terraformer-ruby](https://github.com/kenichi/terraformer-ruby) is a toolkit for working with GeoJSON in pure Ruby.
+Inspired by [terraformer](https://github.com/Esri/Terraformer).

 ## Installation